• Home

 This statement contradicts the facts known about most all LED streetlights, and is a complete fabrication.

 Unfortunately, the brighter and whiter LED streetlights of Goldendale are twice as damaging to the night sky as the fully shielded high pressure sodium (HPS) streetlights they replaced.
-And as shown above, decades of uncontrolled proliferation of unshielded outdoor lighting, now compounded by an explosion of unshielded blue white LED outdoor lighting, adds insult to injury:
+And as shown above, decades of uncontrolled proliferation of unshielded outdoor lighting, now compounded by an explosion of unshielded blue-white LED outdoor lighting, adds insult to injury:

-Light pollution coming mostly from bright blue-rich LED outdoor lights in Goldendale - located 1 mile (1.6 km) behind the camera - spreads outwards for many miles, flooding a cloudy sky and the snow-covered landscape with artificial light on a moonless night, December 23, 2022.
+A dramatic display of Light pollution at Goldendale Observatory State Park coming mostly from bright blue-rich LED outdoor lights in Goldendale - located 1 mile (1.6 km) behind the camera - spreads outwards for many miles, flooding a cloudy sky and the snow-covered landscape with artificial light on a moonless night, December 23, 2022.
 A rare form of light pollution - a multitude of "light pillars" coming from prohibited unshielded outdoor lights - is located nearby in light polluted areas of Klickitat County.
 Normally this light pollution is scattered by aerosols, dust particles, air molecules and water vapor much higher in the atmosphere creating a diffuse "sky glow."
 Bright light pillars form during cold calm weather when very small ice crystals drift horizontally close to the ground.
 Millions of these ice crystals act like tiny mirrors, redirecting a small amount of the light pollution coming from the unshielded light source back towards the ground where it can be observed, making it appear as if a beam of light is coming from the sky.
 Photo: Troy Carpenter.

-Light pollution in the night sky at the Goldendale Observatory State Park has gone from being accurately described by Carpenter as "already too much" with a portion of the night sky "washed out," and "not abysmal but getting worse," to Abracadabra - miraculously transformed into being "beautifully dark" and getting "even darker."
+Light pollution in the night sky at the Goldendale Observatory State Park has gone from being accurately described by Carpenter in 2014 as "already too much" with a portion of the night sky "washed out," and "not abysmal but getting worse," to Abracadabra - miraculously transformed into being "beautifully dark" and getting "even darker."

 With Carpenter openly proclaiming the Goldendale Observatory State Park's No.1 priority is serving the tourism and economic needs of the local business and political community, and a dark night sky having been relegated to being a "low priority concept," Washington State Parks now downplays the existence and lies about the extent of increased light pollution at the Observatory.
 Discussion of light pollution is claimed to be "a politically charged issue and makes us very unpopular" - obviously referring to the political/business community who have deliberately ignored the lighting codes and dramatically worsened light pollution at the Goldendale Observatory, despite promises and lighting codes purposed to do the opposite.